 The two modules can be installed in the control cabinet by monitoring the supply line of the consumer circuit, enabling retrofitting without the need for special wiring or disconnection.
 The power supply line of the consumer circuit passes through the internal shunt (B1 - B2) of the PRI-51/x current monitor.

 From there, it proceeds to the common terminal 15 of the output relay of the time relay, and then to the consumers via the remaining contact (16).
-If a higher current consumer than the Imax set on the current monitor is switched on in the monitored power line, the current monitor relay energizes pin 18 to the “S” input of the CRM-91H time relay.
+If a higher current consumer than the Imax set on the current monitor is switched on in the monitored power line, the current monitor relay energizes pin 18 to the “S” input of the

 The time relay, supplied with constant power, is configured for the release delay function triggered at the rising edge of the control signal "f".
 The time value is adjusted according to the application's requirements.
 Upon initiation, the time relay commences its timing and interrupts the voltage supply to the consumer circuit.